 Title 201—RULES OF

-Proposed new material is underlined and in bold-face type, and deleted material is bracketed and in bold-face type.
+Proposed new material is bolded and underlined, and deleted material is in brackets and bolded.

-All interested persons are invited to submit suggestions, comments, or objections.
-All communications in reference to this proposal should be submitted no later than September 3, 2019 to:
+All interested persons are invited to submit comments, suggestions, or objections in writing to:

 Administrative Office of Pennsylvania Courts